bradp/vv/README.md

 ## Installation

-If you have [Homebrew](http://brew.sh/) installed, you can do
+If you have [Homebrew](http://brew.sh/) installed, you run the following in your terminal application:

-	brew install bradp/vv/vv
+	$ brew install bradp/vv/vv

 Otherwise you'll want to clone and edit your `$PATH` to include the vv core file.